Krishna-05012000/Sanic_framework_app/README.md

 python app.py

 Note: Have created a simple postgresql server, so u can use the table in it.
-Have given the Database URL in the code
+Have given the Database URL in the code columns in table = id,location,amount

 **Description:**

-Created the application to do basic Crud operation for sales per location data using get,post delete methods.
+Created the application to do basic CRUD operation for sales per location data using get,post delete methods.
 After running the application we can access the following url,

 get: http://localhost:8000/sales